edgelesssys/constellation/docs/docs/overview/performance/io.md

 # I/O performance benchmarks

-To assess the overall performance of Constellation, this benchmark evaluates Constellation v2.6.0 in terms of storage I/O using [`fio`](https://fio.readthedocs.io/en/latest/fio_doc.html) and network performance using the [Kubernetes Network Benchmark](https://github.com/InfraBuilder/k8s-bench-suite#knb--kubernetes-network-be).
+To assess the overall performance of Constellation, this benchmark evaluates Constellation v2.14.0 in terms of storage I/O using [`fio`](https://fio.readthedocs.io/en/latest/fio_doc.html) and network performance using the [Kubernetes Network Benchmark](https://github.com/InfraBuilder/k8s-bench-suite#knb--kubernetes-network-be).

-This benchmark tested Constellation on Azure and GCP and compared the results against the managed Kubernetes offerings AKS and GKE.
+This benchmark tested Constellation on AWS, Azure, and GCP and compared the results against the managed Kubernetes offerings EKS, AKS, and GKE.

 ## Configurations

 ### Constellation

-The benchmark was conducted with Constellation v2.6.0, Kubernetes v1.25.7, and Cilium v1.12.
+The benchmark was conducted with Constellation v2.14.0, Kubernetes v1.27.8, and Cilium 1.15-pre with our custom [node-to-node strict mode](https://github.com/edgelesssys/constellation/pull/2462).
 It ran on the following infrastructure configurations.

+Constellation on AWS:

+- Nodes: 3 (1 Control-plane, 2 Worker)
+- Machines: `m6a.xlarge`: 3rd Generation AMD EPYC 7763v (Milan) processor with 4 Cores, 16 GiB memory
+- CVM: `true`
+- Region: `us-east-2`
+- Zone: `us-east-2a`

 Constellation on Azure: